cloudmesh/cloudmesh-openapi/README.md

 As usual in both cases the web browser can be used to inspect the documentation as well as to test running the example, by filling out the form.

+## Details of the `cms openapi` command

+The gaol as stated earlier is to transform a simple python function as a service

 ### Generating OpenAPI specification